Sleeps 2 | 128sq/ft

 How far apart are the cabins?

-This July, we are only opening four of the fourteen cabins that will have a home on this lake.
-Additional cabin launches will be scattered throughout fall 2021 and spring 2022.
+This summer, we are operating ten of the the fourteen cabins that will have a home on this lake.
+Additional cabin launches will be scattered throughout fall 2022.

 Our cabins have been strategically placed to provide as much privacy as possible.
 Even when all fourteen cabins are in place, you will not see your neighboring cabin (although you may hear others out and about on the lake).
 Sites are big, beautiful and protected by ample tree coverage.